MLidstrom/Frends.Sweden.Nordea/README.md

 ```

 ### Test
-Nordea Sweden have test cases that can be run with this task:
+Nordea Sweden have test cases that can be run with this task.
+Save them down as files encoded in ISO-8859-1.

 https://www.nordea.se/foretag/produkter/betala/programleverantorer/filkommunikation.html#tab=HMAC

+# License

+This project is licensed under the MIT License - see the LICENSE file for details.

 # Building